joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 13. Here you can see and edit the information you created earlier when you created the application, **copy** the **External URL**
 14. **Open** Microsoft **Edge** (_or another browser of your choice)_
 15. **Paste** in the External **URL**
-16. **Log in** with the Azure Active Directory **account** that was **assigned** to the Enterprise **application**
+16. **Log in** with the Azure Active Directory **account** that was **assigned** to the Enterprise **application.**
-17. You should now have access to your on-premises web application from anywhere in the world:
+17. You should now have access to your on-premises web application from anywhere in the world, and because you are using Azure Active Directory, your conditional access policies and restrictions will be in effect:
 18. ![Synology Login](/uploads/microsoftazureapplicationproxyloginscreen.png "Synology Login")

 _Note: Because the Synology web interface was running on port: 5000, I had to go back and add the port to the internal URL, as the Application Proxy was attempting to route to the incorrect port._

 ### Setup Password-based Single-Sign on

 Azure Application Proxy supports various [single ](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-config-sso-how-to)sign-on methods, including Kerberos SPN integration.
-Still, the Synology NAS uses standalone accounts, so I will set Password-based single sign-on, allowing Azure AD to store the credentials for me.
+My Synology NAS uses standalone accounts, so I will set Password-based single sign-on, allowing Azure AD to store my credentials.

  1. Download and install the [MyApps Secure Sign-in extension](https://microsoftedge.microsoft.com/addons/detail/my-apps-secure-signin-ex/gaaceiggkkiffbfdpmfapegoiohkiipl#:\~:text=My%20Apps%20Secure%20Sign-in%20Extension.%20This%20extension%20is,to%20cloud%20applications%20within%20your%20organization%20or%20school.)
  2. Log in using your Microsoft account to the MyApps extension